“Where words leave off, music begins.” ― Heinrich Heine

 So, let’s just say this encounter did not start on a peaceful note.
 After getting her coat on and assembling her needed items into a bag, I pushed her in her wheelchair to my car.
 One look at my car, and that was it.
 There was no way she was going to get into an SUV; she just could not do it.
 “Find something in your car that I can stand on, because I cannot reach that seat.”
 Not only did I have nothing (short of a stack of recyclable shopping bags) to throw on the ground, but my car is not an SUV!

 I tried to talk to her in peaceful tones.
 I did not point out that my car was not an SUV.
 I took kind of a cheerful upbeat tone, “Well, let’s give it a try.
 We might be surprised.”
 As she stood and (quite easily) eased herself into the car, she said, “I am having a bad day.”
 I said, “Well, from now on it will be a good day.”
 I had my doubts.

-And indeed, Charlotte started to mellow.
+And indeed, Janice started to mellow.
 And I started to mellow.
 PEACE reigned in the car.

 Have yourself a merry little Christmas,

 From now on,